 Copyright 2019 School Library Journal.

-An 11-year-old boy confronts the realities of race relations, past and present, and his unconventional grandmother’s mysterious agenda during an unplanned Spring Break road trip through the once-segregated American South.
+An 11-year-old boy confronts the realities of race relations past and present and the mysterious agenda of his unconventional grandmother during an unplanned spring break road trip through the once-segregated American South.
 By the award-winning author of Dear Martin.
 Simultaneous eBook. - (Baker & Taylor)

 How to Go on an Unplanned Road Trip with Your Grandma:

 Grab a Suitcase: Prepacked from the big spring break trip that got CANCELLED.